aweymo-ui/inuit_story/content/4_split.md

 {% endcapture %}
 {% include alert.html text=text color="light" %}

-They return together, but Sanaaq is unable to work, due to her intense pain, and must go to the hospital.
+They return together, but Sanaaq is unable to work, due to her intense pain, and must return to the hospital.

 ## Non-Humans